Na na na na na na na na — Batchair!

 A chair fit for a Bat…man

-This chair would make Batman proud.
 If the promotional materials are to be believed, the Secretlab chair is one built for longevity and reliability.
-The company boasts that its 2018 Series chairs made it the best selling brand in the world, and it seems like the company wants to do more than just hold onto its reputation — it wants to go above and beyond.
+The company boasts that its 2018 Series chairs made it the best-selling brand in the world, and it seems like the company wants to do more than just hold onto its reputation — it wants to go above and beyond and crush the competition.

 The 2020 Series chairs have been certified “for quality and durability far beyond the current industry standards.”
 The cold-cure foam, which was created through a “patent-pending foam manufacturing mix and procedure,” on my chair still looks new with no drooping, sagging, or bending.
 It feels as firm as the day I first put it together, and besides the minimal stretching on the seat bottom’s PU leather, I don’t see any marks in the seat indicating damage to the foam’s form.